Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Dashlane and 1Password are among the best password managers.
 These services are comparable in price, features, and compatibility, but each has a slight edge in specific areas.

 Dashlane has a leg up with its always-free tier, which has most of the basic functionality needed for working on a single device.
-However, for multiple users or devices, you’ll need to upgrade to the Advanced plan, about the same cost as 1Password’s lowest-cost plan.
+However, for multiple users or devices, you’ll need to upgrade to the Advanced plan, at about the same cost as 1Password’s lowest-cost plan.

 Which password manager should you get?
 Let this Dashlane vs. 1Password face-off help you decide.